BristolCompositesInstitute/abaci/docs/reference/config.md

   - an absolute path
 - If omitted, the default output directory is a subdirectory called `scratch` in the current working directory
 - The output folder is created if it does not exist

+### test-mod-dir

+__*string, optional*__

+Specifies the name of the directory in which test module files are stored.

+- The directory is relative to the folder containing the configuration file
+- If omitted, the default test module directory is `test`

+Test modules are Fortran source files containing:

+- Fortran modules with a name beginning with `test`
+   - _e.g._ `module test_mesh_utils`
+- And subroutines with no arguments and with a name beginning with `test`
+   - _e.g._ `subroutine test_neighbour_search()`

+Use the `test` subcommand to compile and run these test subroutines.

 ### abq-flags